AshParmar/horizon-latex/README.md

 - **Output**: Complete pipeline execution with all candidate data

 #### **Business Orchestrator** (`src/agents/recruitment_agent.py`)
-Coordinates multiple utilities for complex business logic:
+Coordinates scoring, scheduling, and creates the interview schedule sheet:
-- **What it does**: Manages scoring, scheduling, and export workflows
+- **What it does**: Manages scoring, scheduling calendar events, and creating interview sheet
 - **Key features**:
-  - Batch processing of candidates
+  - Batch processing of candidates with AI scoring
-  - Threshold-based filtering
+  - Threshold-based filtering (only shortlisted get interviews)
-  - Coordinated API calls to Google services
+  - Creates Google Calendar events for shortlisted candidates
+  - Creates "Interview Schedule" Google Sheet (shortlisted only with calendar links)
-- **Used by**: Main pipeline for steps 4-7 (scoring through export)
+- **Used by**: Main pipeline for steps 4-5 (scoring + scheduling) and step 6B (interview sheet)
+- **Note**: This creates the SECOND Google Sheet (not google_sheets_manager.py)

 #### **📊 File Interaction Diagram**